-North Coast Radiology Group have Radiologists experienced in undertaking various proceedures and interventional Radiology.
-Commonly requested ones include:
+Our radiologists experienced in undertaking various proceedures and interventional Radiology which include:

 Injections are common for areas such as nerve roots and shoulders.
 A corticosteroid injection around nerve roots, for example, may alleviate the pain by reducing inflammation of the nerve.
 If the pain is suspected to come from a particular root, but it is not certain which one (especially in older people who may have root compression as a result of arthritis at a number of spinal levels), blocking the root with anaesthetic confirms or rules out a particular root as the cause.
 This can help planning for future surgery.